Jugale/spoilernt/README.md

 - Make it more robust (how?)
 - Don't hide descriptions for movies (how?)
 - Upload to Mozilla so that it's available for everyone
+- Have a keyboard shortcut that shows the synopsis whilst held down?